drteeth/elixir-es-cqrs/slides.md

 * Replicating write stores

 ---
+class:

+# Features you didn't anticipate

+### Un-delete example:
+* Delete as usual: %DeleteWidget { id: 123 }
+* Create a projection which includes deleted widgets
+* Emit %UndeleteWidget { id: 123 }

+???

+# By storing intent, we don't lose info that we can act on later.

+---
+class:

+# Features you didn't anticipate

+### Similarly:
+* Undo.
+* Versioning
+* Publishing

+???

+---
-class: middle
+class:

 # Microservices in brief
 * Pretty good fit here.
 * Instead of services querying each other, just tail and emit events.
-* Very resilient
+* Resilient to upstream outages (they have their own cache)
-* Events can be shared with an event bus (Kafka is popular in the space)
+* Kafka is popular in the space as a distributed log
-* You are giving up consistency anyway
-* DDD: Bounded Context
+* Eventually consistent anyway...

 ???

 # Without dragging in the kitchen sink...

 ---
-class: middle
+class:

 # Resilient
 * So long as event are stored, you can get your state back.